koalalikecode/gdsc-mail-machine/README.md

 #### Mail content

 > Insert your mail content in the content.js file.
 You can use either HTML or plain text email.
-Moreover, you can use altContent in server.js ` const altContent = ``; `, remember to convert [HTML to escaped text](https://onlinetexttools.com/escape-text)
+Moreover, you can use altContent in server.js ` const altContent = ``; `

 #### Recipient list